 Looking to give an old boat new life?
 Repainting the decks with non skid deck paint is a quick, easy, and inexpensive way to dramatically improve your boat’s appearance.
-Chris Valentino is in the process of restoring his 1967 O’Day Widgeon and has been blogging about it at Half Moon Sailing.
+Chris Valentino is in the process of restoring his 1967 O’Day Widgeon and has been blogging about it at C2 Valentino.
 He shares this quick and easy deck DIY.

 Sometimes things are just tired and ready for a refresh!
 In the case of my 1967 O’Day Widgeon sailboat, the non-skid paint was ready for a new breath of life.
 While it’s certainly tempting to run off to the boat store to buy some paint and go to town, a little bit of preparation goes a long way in delivering results.
 I was able to achieve amazing results in 3 easy steps; (1) a good cleaning, (2) sanding the existing surface, and finally (3) painting.